Frequently asked questions (FAQ)

 We will start participant recruitment in February.
 If you qualify for study participation, we will enroll you in the study.
 You may begin study participation later in the year.
 Together with study personnel, you will identify a potential star

 You do not have to forego your Botox treatment to take part in the study.
-However, you will have to start your participation within 7-10 days before you receive your next Botox injection.
-In other words, the first visit to the laboratory should occur while your Botox levels are low or depleted.
+However, you will have to start your participation within 2-3 weeks after you receive your Botox injection.
+Your first visit to the laboratory for study participation should be scheduled soon after your Botox injection.

 You will spend up to 4 hours in the lab during each of three in-lab sessions.
 You can get back home on the same day.